Carter physiotherapy fAQ

 If you do want to use your Medicare benefits for physical therapy, we cannot provide you with treatment at our clinic but we can help you find a good Medicare provider in your area.

-Why do I have to have a “PT referral” to Start treatment?
+Do I have to have a “PT referral” to Start treatment?

 This has nothing to do with insurance regulations or reimbursement, and it still applies to our clinic even though were are not in-network with insurances.